sadikovi/spark-netflow/README.md

 | `predicate-pushdown` | _true, false_ | enable predicate pushdown at NetFlow library level (default `true`)

 ### Dealing with corrupt files
-Package supports Spark option `spark.files.ignoreCorruptFiles`.
+Package supports Spark option `spark.sql.files.ignoreCorruptFiles`.
 When set to `true`, corrupt files are ignored (corrupt header, wrong format) or partially read (corrupt data block in a middle of a file).
 By default, option is set to `false`, meaning exception will be raised when such file is encountered, this behaviour is similar to Spark.